 NCv4 Series

-Built on the NVIDIA A100 Tensor Core GPUs, Azure NCv4 instances are tailored for AI workloads requiring immense computational power.
-With up to 8 GPUs per instance and 200 Gbps InfiniBand networking, these instances deliver the performance needed for large-scale AI training and HPC simulations.
+Built on the NVIDIA A100 Tensor Core GPUs, Azure VMs are tailored for AI workloads requiring immense computational power.
+With up to 8 GPUs per VM and 200 Gbps InfiniBand networking, these VMs deliver the performance needed for large-scale AI training and HPC simulations.

 Key Features: